Adam-0203/Assembly-code-RISC-V-/README.md

 # Assembly Projects

-This repository contains **assembly code experiments** to explore low-level computing concepts.
+This repository contains **assembly code experiments** to explore low-level computing concepts using **RISC-V architecture**.
+An introduction to RISC-V can be found here: [RISC-V Venus Extension](https://marketplace.visualstudio.com/items?itemName=hm.riscv-venus)

 It covers:

 - Basic manipulations: registers, memory, arithmetic, and logic operations.